v-chat-sdk/vchat-v2-docs/docs/backend/intro.md

 ### Obtaining `firebase.adminsdk.json`

+1. Make sure the firebase account is the same as the one used in flutter app.
-1. To ensure chat notifications work properly, follow [this video](https://www.youtube.com/watch?v=cXOzbKDXTh0) to obtain the `firebase.adminsdk.json` file.
+2. To ensure chat notifications work properly, follow [this video](https://www.youtube.com/watch?v=cXOzbKDXTh0) to obtain the `firebase.adminsdk.json` file.
-2. Replace the existing `firebase.adminsdk.json` file with your new one.
+3. Replace the existing `firebase.adminsdk.json` file with your new one.

 ### Obtaining OneSignal Keys